Find Trade Colleges

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-Job Opportunities for Coating, Painting, and Spraying Machine Setters, Operators, and Tenders
+Coating, Painting, and Spraying Machine Operator Employment Estimates

-In the United States, there were 89,900 jobs for Coating, Painting, and Spraying Machine Setter, Operator, or Tender in 2016.
+There were about 89,900 jobs for Coating, Painting, and Spraying Machine Setter, Operator, or Tender in 2016 (in the United States).
 There is little to no growth in job opportunities for Coating, Painting, and Spraying Machine Setter, Operator, or Tender.
-Due to new job openings and attrition, there will be an average of 9,300 job openings in this field each year.
+There will be an estimated 9,300 positions for Coating, Painting, and Spraying Machine Operator per year.

 The states with the most job growth for Coating, Painting, and Spraying Machine Operator are North Dakota, Wyoming, and Utah.
 Watch out if you plan on working in Delaware, Maine, or Vermont.
 These states have the worst job growth for this type of profession.